 Brand identity can include:

-Any brand that is serious about making an impact and becoming successful – at least in terms of perception – should have an official brand pattern.
-The usage of the pattern on strategic brand touch points will elevate the brand to the super star status.
+Color palette Any brand that is serious about making an impact and becoming successful – at least in terms of perception – should have an official color palette.
+The usage of the colors on strategic brand touch points will elevate the brand to the super star status.